kubernetes/steering/elections.md

 - one election officer should have never served before
 - each officer should come from a different company to maintain 1/3 maximal representation

+Election officers follow the [election procedure] to administer the election.

 ### Vacancies